Calama, Chile: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-If you are traveling to Calama in April, you will notice that it can be brisk.
-Expect it to rain occasionally.
-Average temperatures (including nighttime) are in the 40s F (single digits C).
-There is frost about half of the time.
+Traveling to Calama in May, you will notice that it can be brisk.
+Average temperatures (including nighttime) are in the low 40s F (single digits C).
+There is frost most days.

 What to wear/what to pack: